srmagura/real-cancellable-promise/README.md

 }
 ```

+Before React 18, this was necessary to prevent the infamous "setState after unmount" warning.
+This warning was removed from React in React 18 because setting state after the component unmounts is usually not indicative of a real problem.

 [CodeSandbox: prevent setState after
 unmount](https://codesandbox.io/s/real-cancellable-promise-prevent-setstate-after-unmount-2zqb0?file=/src/App.tsx)

 ## React: Cancel the in-progress API call when query parameters change

 Sometimes API calls have parameters, like a search string entered by the user.
+If the query parameters change, you should cancel any in-progress API calls.

 ```tsx
 function searchUsers(searchTerm: string): CancellablePromise<User[]> {